gominecraft/dUtilities/README.md

 # dUtilities

-Denizen script to replace death messages with random, saltier messages.
+Denizen script to give some baseline necessary features.

 ----